oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_backup_actions_module.rst

 - Perform actions on a DeploymentBackup resource in Oracle Cloud Infrastructure
 - For *action=cancel*, cancels a Deployment Backup creation process.
 - For *action=change_compartment*, moves a DeploymentBackup into a different compartment within the same tenancy.
 When provided, If-Match is checked against ETag values of the resource.
 For information about moving resources between compartments, see `Moving Resources Between Compartments <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
+- For *action=copy*, creates a copy of a Deployment Backup.
 - For *action=restore_deployment*, restores a Deployment from a Deployment Backup created from the same Deployment.